Eleanor Boyle Ewing Sherman

-Eleanor Boyle Ewing Sherman (October 4, 1824 – November 28, 1888) was the wife of General William Tecumseh Sherman, a leading Union general in the American Civil War.
+Eleanor "Ellen" Boyle Ewing Sherman (October 4, 1824 – November 28, 1888) was the wife of General William Tecumseh Sherman, a leading Union general in the American Civil War.
 She was also a prominent figure of the times in her own right.

 Early years

 Eleanor (nickname, "Ellen") Boyle Ewing was born in Lancaster, Ohio, the daughter of prominent Whig politician Thomas Ewing and Maria Boyle Ewing.
-Her parents also raised her future husband, "Cump" Sherman, after the 1829 death of his father.
+Her parents also raised her future husband, William Tecumseh "Cump" Sherman, after the 1829 death of his father.

-She was educated in Lancaster and Washington, D.C.
+She was educated primarily in Lancaster, OH, and Washington, D.C.
+In 1832, while her mother Maria was visiting her husband in DC, Ellen was sent to a convent school in Somerset run by Dominican Sisters, much to her apparent displeasure.
+During her many months stay, Ellen got so homesick that she ended up hopping on a stagecoach by herself in the hopes that she could make her way back to Lancaster, OH to visit her home.
+Luck would have it that her uncle, Judge William W. Irvin, was on the same coach, and he was able to secure her travels so she could spend a few days at home before being sent back to the convent until her mother picked her up later that year.